 How to deal with several small junk drawers.

-And, if you have several small drawers and can't fit everything in one, you can do something like this that I did with my client.
+If you have several small drawers and can't fit everything in one, you can do something like this, which I did with my client.
 One of my clients decided she needed two drawers.
-The images below are how we organized them.
+The images below show how we organized them.
 One has various items in this handy organizer.

 That's pretty much it.
 Organizing the junk drawer is what I call quick organizing.
 It's large enough to see the transformation but small enough not to take long.
 Good luck with your junk drawer project.